 Are You Living in Fear of Being Ordinary?

-I had a client whothe cave you fear to enter opt Are You Living in Fear of Being Ordinary? asked me this question:
+I had a client whothe cave you fear to enter quote asked me this question:

 “What if this is all I can accomplish?
 What if I am just going to be ordinary?”…